-As always the week starts with an easy run: 5 minute warmup, 20 minute easy run, 10 minute optional easy run and a 5 minute cooldown.
+As always the week starts with an easy run: 5 minute warm-up, 20 minute easy run, 10 minute optional easy run and a 5 minute cooling down.
 Since I’ve started paying attention to my cadence last week my easy pace has improved significantly.
 I ran the first 20 minutes at 8:16 min/km and the second 10 minutes at 7:35 min/km.
 When I started this training plan it was usually between 8:30 and 9:00 min/km, so that is a nice improvement.
 I also noticed that, like today, the second part of my training is usually faster as the first.

 Training 25 – Goal Pace Repeats